otkd/CGOA-Study-Guide/README.md

 #### Reconciliation Engines (ArgoCD, Flux, and alternatives)

-- ArgoCD: A declarative, GitOps continuous delivery tool for Kubernetes.
+- **ArgoCD**: A declarative, GitOps continuous delivery tool for Kubernetes.
-- Flux: A tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
+- **Flux**: A tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
-- Jenkins X: An open-source system that provides pipeline automation, GitOps, and continuous delivery for cloud-native applications on Kubernetes.
+- **Jenkins X**: An open-source system that provides pipeline automation, GitOps, and continuous delivery for cloud-native applications on Kubernetes.

-**Resources:**
+Resources:

 - [ArgoCD Documentation](https://argoproj.github.io/argo-cd/) - ArgoCD Docs
 - [Flux Documentation](https://fluxcd.io/docs/) - Flux Docs